Note

 utility, which can be used in break-glass (emergency) situations to

-run simple actions on bare metal machines without using the Azure console or command-line interface (CLI).
+run simple actions on BareMetal Machines (BMM) without using the Azure console or command-line interface (CLI).

 Caution

-Do not perform any action against management servers without first consulting with Microsoft support personnel.
-Doing so could affect the integrity of the Operator Nexus Cluster.
+Don't perform any action against control or management plane servers without first consulting with Microsoft support personnel, doing so could affect the integrity of the Operator Nexus Cluster.

 Important

-Disruptive command requests against a Kubernetes Control Plane (KCP) node are rejected if there is another disruptive action command already running against another KCP node or if the full KCP is not available.
-This check is done to maintain the integrity of the Nexus instance and ensure multiple KCP nodes don't become non-operational at once due to simultaneous disruptive actions.
-If multiple nodes become non-operational, it will break the healthy quorum threshold of the Kubernetes Control Plane.
+Multiple disruptive command requests against a Kubernetes Control Plane (KCP) node are rejected.
+This check is done to maintain the integrity of the Nexus Cluster instance and avoid multiple KCP nodes become nonoperational at once due to simultaneous disruptive actions.
+Rejected disruptive action commands can be due to either already running against another KCP node or if the full KCP isn't available.
+If multiple nodes become nonoperational, it breaks the healthy quorum threshold of the Kubernetes Control Plane.

 Prerequisites